Karen IT Digital Forensics

 Disk & Storage Forensics

 Forensic imaging and analysis of hard drives, SSDs, USB devices, and other storage media.
 We recover deleted files, analyze file system artifacts, reconstruct user activity timelines, and identify data access or exfiltration.
-All acquisitions are performed using write-blocked, verifiable methods to ensure evidence integrity.
+All acquisitions use write-blocked, verifiable methods to ensure evidence integrity.

 Memory (RAM) Forensics